-from The Open University
+The Open University since 2006

 Alternatively you can skip the navigation by pressing 'Enter'.

 The Egyptians are known for being ahead of their time in comparison to some civilisations that came after them.
-This unit looks at how the Egyptians solved mathematical problems in everyday life and the technology they used.
+This free course, Egyptian mathematics, looks at how the Egyptians solved mathematical problems in everyday life and the technology they used.
 An understanding of this area has only been possible following the translation of the Rosetta Stone.

-After studying this unit you should be able to:
+After studying this course, you should be able to:

 - understand that Egyptian calculation was fundamentally additive.
-Operations such as doubling and halving being used for multiplication and division;
+Operations such as doubling and halving being used for multiplication and division

-- appreciate the advanced understanding of mathematics in Ancient Egypt in relation to the manipulation of fractions;
+- appreciate the advanced understanding of mathematics in Ancient Egypt in relation to the manipulation of fractions

 - consider some views of the mathematics of Ancient Egypt in relation to that of the Babylonians.